Discovering the Mysteries of Tarot: A Journey into Intuition and Archetypes

 Weave the story within and between the cards in a spread

-Include information recieved intuitively
+Include information received intuitively

 Ask meaningful questions